Last chance to see: Helsinki Biennial 2021 brings art and sustainability to Vallisaari

-Kicking off on Helsinki Day (12 June), the much-anticipated Helsinki Biennial on Vallisaari island combines world-class art, eco-awareness, and striking surroundings
+Running until 26 September 2021, the Helsinki Biennial on Vallisaari island combines world-class art, eco-awareness, and striking surroundings

-The inaugural Helsinki Biennial has been more hotly anticipated than most.
+The inaugural Helsinki Biennial was more hotly anticipated than most.
 Due to make a bold entrance on the art calendar in 2020, it was pegged as an eco-aware alternative to the usual carbon-diffusing biennial format.

 But like many art events of 2020, it fell victim to postponement as the world grappled with the onset of the pandemic.
 Despite a turbulent start, this biennial with a twist has bounced back with zest.
 Titled ‘The Same Sea’ and curated by Pirkko Siitari and Taru Tappola, the biennial brings together 41 Finnish and international artists and artist collectives.
 Three-quarters of the work comprises new commissions and site-specific installations that engage directly with Vallisaari’s cultural history, geopolitics and rich biodiversity.